 - Dogs must be on a leash and under your control at all times; this includes the Village, trails, and parks.

-- Dogs are not allowed on public beaches except designated dog beach areas at Rainbow Park on Alta Lake, Alpha Lake, and at Lost Lake Park’s Canine Corner; refer to the Whistler valley map.
+- Dogs are not allowed on public beaches except designated dog beach areas at Rainbow Park on Alta Lake, Alpha Lake, and at Lost Lake Park’s Canine Corner; refer to the whistler-hiking-biking-map.

 - Please pick up after your dog.
 The Resort of Whistler provides plastic bags along the Valley Trail and in designated areas.